ajdapretnar/poletna-sola/Networks/README.networks.md

 # Twitter Live feed data

+## GoT

-Building networks from mentions in Live Twitter feeds for popular hastags like #GoT or EURO2016.
+Building networks from mentions in Live Twitter feeds for popular hastags like #GoT or #EURO2016.

 Input: A file with entity names (stormofswords.net) stored as network keys.